-Teaching your kids how to eat is a big part of teaching them how to take care of their whole-selves.
-Teaching eating fundamentals when they are young -- the younger the better -- sets the stage for them to manage their eating well by themselves when they are on their own.
+Teaching your kids how to eat is a big part of teaching them how to take care of themselves.
+Teaching eating fundamentals when they are young -- the younger the better -- sets the stage for them to manage their eating by themselves each time they walk out your door.

 Most American parents don’t teach their kids much about eating.
 In France, teaching kids how to eat has always been a fundamental of parenting.
-I discuss this in the blog French Lessons.
-But, here in the US, meals are haphazard and nutrition is just a list of food they should be afraid of.
+I discuss this in detail the blog French Lessons.
+In most US homes meals are haphazard, and nutrition is just a list of food they should be afraid of.
 This leaves kids with a vacuum or space where knowledge about feeding themselves could be.
-This gap often gets filled in with diet culture’s ideas on eating.
+This gap often gets filled in with our diet culture’s ideas on eating.

-In college your daughter could fill in this gap with the common eating behavior in dorms or sororities where the girls binge and purge all the time – 40% of college women engage in this disordered eating behavior.
-Better your child goes to college with a structure in place for how to eat from you, so this disordered behavior will seem weird to her when she gets there.
+In college your daughter could fill in this gap with the common eating behavior in dorms or sororities where the girls binge and purge all the time -– 40% of college women engage in this disordered eating behavior.
+Better your child goes to college with habits in place for how to eat from you, so this disordered eating behavior will seem weird to her when she gets there.

-I advise teaching your kids the structure of intuitive eating based on the seminal book Intuitive Eating by Elyse Tribole and Evelyn Resch.
-Intuitive eating has you clue into body cues to figure out how and what to eat.
-It's how people ate forever before dieting and diet culture interfered with our intuition around food.
+I advise teaching your kids the framework of intuitive eating based on the seminal book Intuitive Eating by Elyse Tribole and Evelyn Resch.
+Intuitive eating has you clue into body cues to figure out when and what to eat.
+This is how people ate forever before dieting and diet culture interfered with our intuition around food.
 Intuitive eating is used by nutritionists, dietitians, and in eating disorder treatment.

-The first question you sprinkle in at some meal snack times is, “Are you hungry?”
-You are trying help your child get in touch with their internal hunger cues.
-These are just like the body cues that tell them when to use the bathroom.
+You begin to teach intuitive eating by sprinkling in, “Are you hungry?” at some meal and snack times.
+You're trying help your child get in touch with their internal hunger cues.
+You can explain that these cues are just like the body cues that tell them when to use the bathroom.

-You want your kids to learn how to make a mindful food choice.
+Next, you want your kids to learn how to make a mindful food choice.
 As adults we end up making about 200 food choices a day.
-To teach your children to do this, you ask your child, “What are you hungry for?”
+To teach your children to do this you ask your child, “What are you hungry for?”